An easy recipe and guidelines for making homemade raw dog food that you can tweak as necessary to what best fits your

 For as health conscious as I am about what kind of foods I put in my own body, I have to admit for the better part of six of her seven years, I pretty much fed Ginger the equivalent of fast food to humans.

 The guy who sold us our water softener system was sitting in our kitchen and as Ulysses looked over models trying to figure out which one made the most sense, the sales guy and I started talking about dog food.

-He explained how he starting feeding his dogs raw dog food from the freezer section of the pet store and how their energy levels were through the roof (not that Ginger needs help in that department), their coats were shinier than ever and their teeth in great shape.
+He explained how he starting feeding a raw food diet for his dogs and how their energy levels were through the roof (not that Ginger needs help in that department), their coats were shinier than ever and their teeth in great shape.

 I completely buy into the same theories from a human perspective, why wouldn’t it be the same for dogs?